cwarden45/BPSC234_Term_Paper-QTL/mpMap2_Simulated_Data/README.md

 usethis_1.6.3.tar.gz
 ```

-While the `devtools` installation may work for some (and I still used that to see what I could avoid installing manually), I found that I needed to find earlier versions of the following packages:
+So, next, I found that I needed to find earlier versions of the following packages:

 ```
 mpMap_1.14.tar.gz